How Mitogen Works¶

 The pickler will instantiate only built-in types and one of 3 constructor

-functions, to support unpickling CallError
+functions, to support unpickling CallError, mitogen.core.Sender,and

 The choice of Pickle is one area to be revisited later.
 All accounts suggest it cannot be used securely, however few of those accounts appear to be expert, and none mention any additional attacks that would not be prevented by using a restrictive class whitelist.